Loading Chant Generator

 Bootstrap for the utility of the drop down buttons.

-The music generates not with "AI", rather it is created by an algorithm written in Python.
+The music is generated not by "AI".
+Rather, it is generated by an algorithm written in Python.
 The algorithm uses Markov chains to generate the music, the data of which was mostly retrieved from Sister Mary Antonine Goodchild's Gregorian Chant for Church and School of 1944.